isomerpages/nlb-biblioasia/_jul-2010/Early Tourist Guidebooks: The Illustrated Guide to the Federated Malay States.md

 In 1910, the Malay States Information Agency was established with the primary objective to “advertise the productions and attractions of the States of the Malay Peninsula under British protection”,[^12] whether to investor, government official, planter, miner, tourist or traveller.
 The agency, located in London, received all official publications from the Federation Malay States government.
 This gave it an advantage in offering useful information on statistical and trade data.
 If the information was not available at the agency, it had the necessary connections to contact relevant official departments in the federation to retrieve the required information.
 The Federated Malay States was the first among the British colonies to set up such an agency.
 Almost immediately upon its establishment, public interest peaked, especially in the mining and agricultural fields of the Malay Peninsula.
 It was such a success that soon similar agencies were established for other colonies and protectorates.

 One of its first publications was the guide, printed in 1910, the same year the agency was established.
-Since it was released by the agency, the guide‘s contents were “officially revised and sanctioned…(and thus) regarded as a completely ‘authorised version’ of matters Malayan.”[^13] By the time the publication was in its fourth impression in 1923, the agency had become a well-respected institution, receiving several thousand visitors a year, offering lectures, brochures and other resources for visitors and potential investors.
+Since it was released by the agency, the guide‘s contents were “officially revised and sanctioned… [and thus] regarded as a completely ‘authorised version’ of matters Malayan”.[^13] By the time the publication was in its fourth impression in 1923, the agency had become a well-respected institution, receiving several thousand visitors a year, offering lectures, brochures and other resources for visitors and potential investors.

 In 1985, the guide was republished by Oxford University Press and it remains a vital reference for insights into the beginnings of the Federated Malay States and its growth.
 Copies from the first issue of 1910 to the more current reprints are available at the National Library on microfilm.